 About Lost Recipes Found

 What: Most recipe requests fall into several broad categories.
 There are recipes from closed restaurants and department store tea rooms (Gone But Not Forgotten), recipes that once appeared on food packaging or promotional pamphlets (Once Upon a Box), and recipes from institutions (Love from the Lunchroom).
-To those, Monica has added a bunch more, including celebrity recipes (Celebrity Citings) State Fair recipes (State Fair Fun), recipes from chefs that were inspired by their own families and regional histories (Chef Recipes with Vintage Flair), etc.
+But I keep adding more, including celebrity recipes (Celebrity Citings) State Fair recipes (State Fair Fun), recipes from chefs that were inspired by their own families and regional histories (Chef Recipes with Vintage Flair), etc.

-What Not: Monica is not a professional chef, but, has been cooking & writing about food for about 30 years, experiencing and learning about food and cooking from the chefs and restaurateurs who have made careers of this challenging work.
+What Not: I’m not a professional chef, but, have taken some classes and have been cooking & writing about food for about 30 years, experiencing and learning about food and cooking from the chefs and restaurateurs who have made careers of this challenging work.
 In every instance, history, family and culture have contributed to the dishes these professionals love most.

-How: Before publishing to the site, Monica tests the recipes, photographs them, and writes a bit about the story behind each dish.
-Pie-in-the-sky?
-Monica hopes to do mini-documentaries about recipes, plus video and audio podcasts, oral histories relating to Midwest food stories, and, archiving recipe collections.
+How: Before publishing to the site, I have to find the recipes and figure out which ones are winners.
+I test them, do the food styling, photograph them, and write a bit about the story–and sometimes the search– behind each dish.
+I’d love to work my way into doing mini-documentaries about recipes, plus video and audio podcasts, oral histories relating to Midwest food stories, and, archiving recipe collections.

 Designer at an animation studio by day, runner, baker and doodler by night, Stephanie moved to Brooklyn in 2002 to attend Pratt Institute and explore the big city.
 In addition to the cute drawings she’s doing for Lost Recipes Found, her work can be seen at stephaniecleaver.com and calamityafoot.blogspot.com